-In addition, the Intent to Participate Form form must be completed and signed by the student’s advisor.
+In addition, the Intent to Participate Form must be completed and signed by the student’s advisor.
 The form contains a brief statement of what you tentatively plan to do for your project.
-This form should be turned in to the Undergraduate Program Office, room 107B, within the first two weeks of your enrollment in N691H.
-Complete information is available on the School of Nursing Honors website.
+This form should submitted via Sakai within the first two weeks of your enrollment in N691H.
+Complete information is available on the course Sakai site.

 How do I choose an advisor?